 - Now you can search to pull up your corresponding photos by entering your favorite emoji into the search option.

-- By tapping into device folders from the top of the albums page on Android, to see which folders are backed-up.
+- By tapping into device folders from the top of the albums page on Android to see which folders are backed-up.
 Double click that all screenshots are safe.

 - An option to create a shared album for your family.
-Every time you add a new photo, everyone can get notification so they can see your latest photos and videos.
+Every time you add a new photo, everyone can get a notification so they can see your latest photos and videos.